Greensboro Borough Officials: (Updated 1/1/2015 per Mary Shine)

-"Paddle on the Mon" will be held on Father's Day, June 17, 2012 starting at 1:00 pm, at Glassworks Boat Launch.
+"Paddle on the Mon" will be held annually in mid-June when the participants meet at Glassworks Boat Launch.
 Once orientation is completed, paddlers start at the boat ramp and head upriver past the Old Greensboro Lock No. 7 then turn around and head along the Fayette County side with the exploring of Georges Creek (depending upon the water level) before heading back to the launch.
 Paddle hours are noon to about 3 p.m., weather permitting.
 It's suggested if you have your own canoe or kayak, sign up and bring it down, whether you are curious about recreational paddling, or just want to join in the fun.
 The Pennsylvania Fish and Boat Commission provides 16 canoes, more than 12 kayaks and paddles each year.
 The staff also provides introduction to water safety.
 Also visit www.natgreene.org

 Annual Car Show held at the Ice Plant Restaurant Pavillion, for more information call Lisa Miller at 724-998-8242.

-Holiday Craft Blast always held on the 2nd Saturday in December, starting at 9:00 AM at the Waynesburg Readiness Center; and sponsored by the Nathanael Greene Historical Foundation, for more information visit www.natgreene.org or call Mary Shine at 724-943-4462.
+Holiday Craft Blast held on the 2nd Sunday in December, starting at 11:00 AM at the Greene County Fairgrounds; and sponsored by the Nathanael Greene Community Development Corporation.
+FMI, visit www.natgreene.org or call Mary Shine at 724-943-4462.

 Greensboro's Pottery: Local history gives the honor of establishing the first serious pottery operation to one Alexander Vance who arrived in the early years of the 19th century and, while still in his teens, began a potter’s trade in Greensboro.
 For additional information about Greensboro pottery, go to: www.greensboropa.com